rolling-scopes-school/docs/docs/en/js-fe-course.md

 ## Course duration

-5 months.
+The course duration is about 8 months.
 You will need 20-40 hours a week for successful course completion.

-## Course statistics for 2019

-- 770 students completed the course
-- 329 mentors took part in the learning process
-- 130 students were hired to EPAM Minsk

 ## What should you do before starting this course?